australopitech/venn-protocol/README.md

 </p>

 # Venn Protocol
-**UNCOLATERALIZED NFT Rentals Using Account Abstraction: NO 3RD PARTY INTEGRATION REQUIRED**
+**A Brand new NFT Rentals Market: NO COLLATERAL NEEDED, NO 3RD PARTY INTEGRATION REQUIRED**

 ## TL;DR

 Venn is a blockchain protocol/web3 platform that enables users to engage in NFT rental transactions, entirely on-chain, safely and in a trustless manner.
 No colateral is needed.

 It is also made to be **FULLY COMPATIBLE** with ERC-721.
 No need to implement new patterns!
-Users that pay to acquire a NFT as a rental take DIRECT CUSTODY over the asset, taking away the need for NFT platforms to integrate to our solution, making Venn COMPATIBLE BY DEFAULT with every major NFT project.
+Users that pay to acquire a NFT as a rental take **DIRECT CUSTODY** over the asset, taking away the need for NFT platforms to integrate to our solution, making Venn **COMPATIBLE BY DEFAULT** with every major NFT project.

 We are leveraging Acount Abstaction to achieve this incredible feat.
 While still in the development phase, we've launched a Demo in Polygon Mumbai.
 The Demo includes a web Walelt/Dashboard and a Marketplace, aside from fully operational smart contracts.